-All firms offering to sell an investment to the City must execute the City's Investment Policy Certification, and sign a Discretionary Contracts Disclosure Form as required by the City's Ethics Code.
+All firms pool under contract with the City that has accepted authority granted under the contract to exercise investment discretion in regard to the City's funds offering to sell an investment to the City must execute the City's Investment Policy Certification, and sign a Discretionary Contracts Disclosure Form as required by the City's Ethics Code.
 The Investment Policy Certification will serve as the written instrument whereby such firm acknowledges that, among other things: (1) such firm has received and reviewed this Policy; and (2) has implemented reasonable procedures and controls in an effort to preclude investment transactions conducted between the City and the firm that are not authorized by this Policy, except to the extent that this authorization is dependent on an analysis of the makeup of the City's entire portfolio or requires an interpretation of subjective investment standards.